 Great data delivery

 Not everyone is a fan of numbers, and complicated graphs and tables may be challenging to read and interpret.
 That's why the data needs to be presented attractively and in a clear way.
 Customisable dashboards that give an overview of the most important metrics are great.
-Also, a daily summary digest of the most important things that happened yesterday and the most important actions for today are very helpful to keep a grip on your data and stay in control of your content strategy (we’re working on this!).
+Also, a daily summary digest of the most important things that happened yesterday and the most important actions for today are very helpful to keep a grip on your data and stay in control of your content strategy.

-The best part is that we think it should be available for everyone, regardless of the data collection tool they're already using.
-That's why we're working on platform-independent analytics.
+A smart system anybody can use, regardless of the data collection tool you're already using.
 It's called Smartify: the next step in editorial analytics that can make any system smart.
 It's a set of features that can be connected to any data source.
 It collects the data, interprets it, makes calculations based on your own strategy and goals and delivers the insights you need to succeed.
 That could be in the form of a custom dashboard, actionable notifications or daily digests of your most important or notable insights and actions.

 We truly believe that this is the future of analytics, and we'd love to Smartify your system.
 If you're ready for this next step, you'll know where to find us.